-- Electrical stimulation lab - Neurotransmitter Disorder Presentation
+Electrical stimulation lab

-- Written laboratory reports
+- Written laboratory report

-- Written assessment (unit test) focused on terminology, concepts and modeling of the unit.
+- Written assessment focused on terminology, concepts and modeling taught in the unit.

-- Cooperative presentation
+- Neurotransmitter Disorder Presentation

-Unit 5: Vision
+Q3, Unit 5: Vision

 - What are the major steps to a neuron sending a transmission? - How is light energy transferred into a neural impulse? - How does the brain process light energy? - What are the functions of the Corpus Callosum and Optic Chiasm? - What are the roles of the Occipital Lobe related to vision?